My work is soft realism; watercolours of Australia’s natural world.

 Sue Kalab has been involved with watercolours and the natural world of Australia since 1981, when she went to live and work for 12 years as an artist in Mallacoota in Croajingolong National Park, Victoria.
-After two years living and working on an Aboriginal community on the edge of the desert in the Pilbara and learning of a different time and reality, Sue established her studio near the ocean in Bunbury.
-Her work is described as contemplative, cultivated rusticity.
+Then two years living and working on an Aboriginal community on the edge of the desert in the Pilbara, she learned of a different time and reality.
+Sue’s studio is now established by the ocean in Bunbury.
+For many years she has been widely known for her voluntary conservation advocacy.
+Her artwork is described as contemplative, cultivated rusticity.
 A popular artist, her paintings are collected in Australia and globally.